Cwantic/Documentation/Structure/Modification.md

 - Click on **Restraint** to select restraints
 - Press **ESC** on keyboard to hide the selection window

-You can now select objects of appropriate type.
+You can now select objects of the corresponding type.

     The selection is done by pressing the left mouse button above the desired object